nimz/productivity-helper/README.md

 the kill\_server.sh script (but please do not do so while the main application is running).

+Note: Feel free to close your computer while the application is running!

 ## Installation
 To download this application on Mac, clone the git directory and open the .xcodeproj file and build it in XCode (hit the triangular "play" button in the